knah/VRCMods/README.md

    * Remove annoying spawn sounds or global sounds
    * Remove some fullscreen effects (this one is unreliable)
    * Avatars over the limit are not replaced by a gray robot.
 Instead, elements over limits are removed, with the rest of the avatar kept intact.
- * Hide all avatars of a specific author (requires UIExpansionKit, button is in user details menu)
+ * Hide all avatars of a specific author (requires UI Expansion Kit, button is in user details menu)
- * Hide a specific avatar, no matter who uses it (requires UIExpansionKit, button in in user quick menu)
+ * Hide a specific avatar, no matter who uses it (requires UI Expansion Kit, button in in user quick menu)
  * Hide portals from blocked users or non-friends
-   * That blocked asshole will no longer be able to portal drop you
+   * That blocked user will no longer be able to portal drop you

 This mod will introduce small lag spikes when avatars are loaded.
 These should be tolerable compared to VRChat's own lag spikes.
 All numeric limits are configurable.